 Make sure all of the courts are numbered appropriately, so the players can easily find the courts they are assigned.

 5. Will You Use Tournament Software or Manage Registration and Game-Day Manually on a Spreadsheet?

 Pickleball tournament software makes managing registration and game-day significantly easier.
 However, as you can imagine, there is a fairly steep learning curve to the software.

 Personally, we have hosted and attended tournaments that have done it both ways.
 Some prefer to run the tournament manually while others love using software.

 >>READ MORE: Why Pickleball Tournament Software is so Beneficial<<

 There are pros and cons to each.
 In this section, we’ll take a look at game-day management since registration is addressed in a different section.

-In the planning stages, tournament software can help give you an idea of how long each tournament day will go given the constraints of the courts, number of teams and match formats.
-On game-day, the tournament software will help facilitate court assignments, bracket advancement (results), and just generally makes the day go smoothly.
+In the planning stages, tournament software can help give you an idea of how long each tournament day will go given the constraints of the courts, number of teams, and match formats.
+On game-day, the tournament software will help facilitate court assignments, bracket advancement (results), and just generally make the day go smoothly.

 Speaking of facilitating court assignments, Pickleball Brackets, as an example, even has a texting feature alerting players of their current court assignments and a confirmation of their match results.